Here’s how I know I’m getting older:

 But seriously, y’all.
 It IS C.O.L.D. here.
 This is North Carolina.
 I didn’t sign up for 16 degree (F) wind chill!!

 If you’re like me, when you get that heating bill in the mail, you cringe and wonder if they put the decimal in the wrong place.
 No one wants to spend $500 a month just to stay warm!
 Do they??
-How to save money on heating costs is a constant question in the winter.
-Let’s go through some good options.
+How to save money on heating and cooling costs is a constant question in the winter.
+Let’s go through some good options (view website for more options).
+You can also contact popular HVAC services in Terrell for HVAC guidance and options.

 Keeping the thermostat low can definitely save you money.
 Some estimate that lowering it by 3-4 degrees can you save you about 10% a month.
 But once you’ve turned that thermostat down, how can you stay warm?
-Here are my tips to stay warm in a freezing cold house, without being miserable and freezing your you know what off.
+Aside from relying on your heating installation, here are my tips to stay warm in a freezing cold house.
+You can find more info > on heating options online or call to replace your ac unit for your home in Holladay, UT.
+You may also consider hiring a professional hvac service that offers heating and air conditioning replacement in Dallas-Fort Worth, TX area.

 - Use the fire.
 Wood-burning is best, but if you have a gas fire (like we do) use it only at prime times for your family (coldest times of day, when you won’t be leaving for a while) Also, close off all the doors to other rooms, and lower the thermostat when you use it.
 Used effectively and in limited amounts, it can save money.
 BEWARE of those chimneys, though!
 You’ll never believe What came out of ours!

 - Bundle up.
 Obvious, but if you want to set that thermostat lower, you have to.
 I recently read that you lose 98% of your body heat through your head.
 So wear that hat in the house!
 We also wear slippers constantly.
 My young boys like these from L.L.
 Bean.
-I have a pair of boot slippers similar to these from Amazon.
+I have a pair of boot slippers.
 Also, there is nothing wrong with wearing a vest or jacket around for a little while!

 - Get working!
 (Notice a theme?)
 My favorite “I’m freezing” chore is vacuuming my floors.
 It’ll really warm you up!
 Unfortunately, in the blazing inferno of summer you still have to vacuum.
 Oh well.
 Can’t win ’em all.

 - Insulate places in your home where you’re using energy.
 I saw on TV that you can hire some energy expert to come tell you all the places you’re losing heat.
 You can do that, but I have cheaper way.
-Just hold your hand around the doors and windows on a cold day or use a lit candle to check for drafts.
+Just hold your hand around the doors and windows on a cold day or use a lit candle to check for drafts, if you need some help getting new windows and insulating them too, Our sister company uses Window Depot – Raleigh Windows for their window installation needs in North Carolina.
+They do an amazing job so if you need a good window installation company, be sure to give them a call at (919) 801-2506.
 Wherever you feel cold air coming through, you have a leak. 🙂 Once you’ve identified the energy leaks, you can insulate using weather stripping.
 You can also use pillows and blankets as a nice temporary buffer.

 Hey, it’s not pretty, but it works.
 And don’t forget about curtains and blinds, which are a necessity for cold houses.